kasaai/pc-pricing-tutorial/CONTRIBUTING.md

 New code should follow the tidyverse [style guide](http://style.tidyverse.org).

+### Analysis writeup

+If you decide to use RMarkdown for a specific task, put the `.Rmd` souce in `analysis/`, use `github_document` as the output (if it doesn't have interactive visualizations), and select  "Knit from directory."
+The `.md` files generated can then be previewed on GitHub.

 ### Changes to article

 The latest version of the tutorial is hosted at [https://pricing-tutorial.netlify.com/](https://pricing-tutorial.netlify.com/).
 To make changes: